 You can also access the uboot console, using the serial method instead of SSH.

-Log on as root on the BBB, using either SSH or a serial console as defined in #bbb_access.
-Make sure that you have internet access on your BBB.
+Log in to the BBB using either SSH or a serial console as described in #bbb_access.

 Now the BBB is ready to be used for flashing.
-Make this persist
+The following systemd service file can optionally be enabled to make this persistent across reboots.

 Get flashrom from the libreboot_util release archive, or build it from libreboot_src/git if you need to.
 An ARM binary (statically compiled) for flashrom exists in libreboot_util releases.
 Put the flashrom binary on your BBB.